 Despite some Brazilians' ambivalence towards to upcoming sporting event, high levels of crime, poor infrastructure, increasing political tension, and a hard-hit economy are a few of the obstacles that the Rio de Janeiro government is facing wth the RIo 2016 Olympic Games Preperation.
 With up to one million visitors likely to arrive in Rio in early August, the domestic economic and political challenges could become international concerns.

-As the Brazil expert on the Americas Team at iJET, I have been watching closely and assessing the challenges that foreigners will likely face in Rio de Janeiro.
-In the first of three iJET Special Reports focused on Rio 2016, I offer a thorough security and threat assessment of the event.
+As the Brazil expert on the Americas Team, I have been watching closely and assessing the challenges that foreigners will likely face in Rio de Janeiro.
+In the first of three Special Reports focused on Rio 2016, I offer a thorough security and threat assessment of the event.

 As Brazil moves forward with the impeachment trial against Rousseff, adjusts to Temer's administration, and works to improve the economic situation, there could be increased civil unrest and disruptive strikes and protests against what many of Rousseff's supporters are calling an institutional coup d'tat.